deep-foundation/.github/profile/README.md

 Note that we have `@chatgpt` bot on our Discord server that connected to GPT-4 directly.

-# 5. Use GPT-4 prompt to have complete control over your Deep instance:
+# 5. Use GPT-4 prompt to make your own Deep package:

 ## User prompt: